 Best Arcteryx Jackets – 2021 Edition

-Would you believe it if I told you that Arc’teryx has its production line down to such a science that they know exactly how many people touch each garment before it’s deemed worthy of being sold?
+Would you believe it if we told you that Arc’teryx has its production line down to such a science that they know exactly how many people touch each garment before it’s deemed worthy of being sold?
 It’s true.
 The Alpha SV jacket, for example, takes 259 to create and is passes through the hands of 67 people.

 What makes Arc’teryx jackets so special is the fact that the garments, and gear, are designed and tested by people with a love for the outdoors, just like you.
 Located minutes away from the North Shore mountains in Canada, Arc’teryx knows a thing or two about winter sports and weather.